-After a first-half of the 2018/19 campaign which failed to meet expectations, a run of three straight Bundesliga wins has propelled Leverkusen back into top-six contention.
+After a first-half of the 2018/19 campaign which failed to meet expectations, a run of six Bundesliga wins in eight games has propelled Leverkusen back into top-six contention.

 However, upon being asked who could stop Bayer in current form, Brandt’s response of “Heidenheim” was reflective of both the jovial mood at the club and the level-headed nature of one of their leading men.

-Peter Bosz has reinvigorated a frontline blessed with youthful exuberance and jaw-dropping quality, but the change has been most notable in the 23-time Germany international.
+Peter Bosz has reinvigorated a frontline blessed with youthful exuberance and jaw-dropping quality, but the change has been most notable in the 24-time Germany international who was even rewarded with the Bundesliga's February Player of the Month award, after two goals and four assists in four games.

 Before the winter break, Brandt chipped in with just one goal and three assists.
-Since the season’s restart though, the Bremen-native has been involved in six goals in four games.
+Since the turn of the year though, the Bremen-native has been involved in 10 goals in nine games.

-Marking his 200th appearances in all competitions for Die Werkself against Mainz on Friday night, Brandt ran the show, bagging a brace and setting up a further two goals, but remained realistic in his appraisal of the upturn in form.
+Marking his 200th appearances in all competitions for Die Werkself against Mainz on Matchday 21, Brandt ran the show, bagging two goals and two assists on a memorable night, but remained realistic in his appraisal of the upturn in form.

 “The bottom line is that things can go in different directions very quickly,” the 22-year-old told Sportschau.
 “We’ve played very, very well in three games straight.
 We’ve left a good impression after an inexplicable first half of the season.
 But things can go up as fast as they come down.”